David-OConnor/stm32-hal/README.md

 - H7 clock default is suitable for 400MHz and 480MHz variants only.
 - PWM input unimplemented
 - CRC unimplemented for L5, F4, G0, and G4
-- Low power timers (LPTIM) and low power usart (LPUSART) unimplemented
+- High-resolution timers (HRTIM), Low power timers (LPTIM), and low power usart (LPUSART) unimplemented
 - ADC unimplemented on F4
 - ADC3 unimplemented on H7
 - Low power modes beyond csleep and cstop aren't implemented for H7